 Traveler would be my occupation of choice if it were possible.
 It's my dream to one day visit some of the places that have helped to inspire the settings for The Traveler’s Saga, a series of fantasy novels that I began writing in 2005.
 Some of my own meditation bead designs have been influenced by the intricate knot work designs of the ancient Celts, whose rich history and mythology is also a source of fascination and inspiration for my written work.

 In addition to writing, I have been handcrafting jewelry using semi-precious gemstones since about 2001.
-Inspired by the fact that some of the characters in The Traveler’s Saga use meditation beads, I started my own business, Wandering Spirit Beads, and shifted my focus from making jewelry to creating Celtic Journey Stones (TM), Spirit Beads, and Chi Bracelets that are used in meditation.
+Inspired by the fact that some of the characters in The Traveler’s Saga use meditation beads, I started my own business, Wandering Spirit Beads, and shifted my focus from making jewelry to creating Celtic Journey Stones (TM), Spirit Beads (TM), and Chi Bracelets that are used in meditation.
 These tools are crafted with specific energetic properties that help one to achieve a more focused meditation or to manifest a particular goal, and their use was encouraged during a meditation circle that I led.
 For this monthly gathering, I offered guided visualizations and quiet meditations to participants who shared their experiences in a discussion group afterward.
-I am hoping to start up another meditation group in Durango.
-My designs are currently still available in several local shops and spas in the Puget Sound area, and will soon be available in Durango as well.
+Currently, designs are available only through special order.
+For more information about ordering and scheduling workshops, click on the About Wandering Spirit Beads link .

-I recently earned my 2nd degree certification in the USUI Reiki method of natural healing.
+I earned my 2nd degree certification in the USUI Reiki method of natural healing in 2010.
 I have been doing energy work since 2004.
-I am also an ordained minister; however, I am not an advocate of any one specific religious doctrine over another.
-I respect every one's right to his or her own spirituality.
-I teach classes for students who are new to their path, encouraging their growth as they progress in their studies.
+I am also an ordained minister; however, I am not an advocate of any one specific religious doctrine over another and respect every one's right to his or her own spirituality.